 Figure 2: Typical development flow of a deep learning network.

 For a combination of reasons – including reliability, low latency, privacy, power and cost – it is beneficial for inference to run close to where sensors gather data; that is, at the “edge” of the network.
-Advanced sensors that can handle some amount of artificial intelligence are capable of running a simple inference in the sensor itself.
+Advanced sensors that can handle some amount of AI are capable of running a simple inference in the sensor itself.
 For a more complex inference, a separate edge processor is needed.

 TI Sitara™ processors are great devices for edge processing.
 With a scalable portfolio integrating Arm® Cortex®-A cores with flexible peripherals, Sitara processors provide industrial-grade solutions with an extensive mix of processing, integration and power efficiency.
-With TI Deep Learning (TIDL) software, Sitara AM57x processors leverage hardware acceleration to improve the performance of deep learning inference at the edge.
+With TI Deep Learning (TIDL) software, Sitara AM57x processors leverage hardware acceleration to improve the performance of machine learning and deep learning inference at the edge.

-TIDL software is a set of open-source Linux software packages included on the Processor software development kit (SDK) and tools that enable the hardware-accelerated offloading of deep learning inference in an AM57x device.
+TIDL software is a set of open-source Linux software packages included on the processor software development kit (SDK) and tools that enable the hardware-accelerated offloading of deep learning inference in an AM57x device.
 It’s possible to accelerate inference across embedded vision engine (EVE) subsystems, C66x digital signal processor cores or a combination of both, using a set of application programming interfaces built with Open Computing Language (OpenCL).

 For those who already have an existing neural network framework, TIDL software bridges the gap between the popular Caffe and TensorFlow frameworks with accelerated hardware on the AM57x through an import tool, as shown in Figure 3.
 To maximize efficiency on the hardware, or for those who don’t have an existing neural network framework, Caffe Jacinto, a TI-developed framework forked from NVIDIA/Caffe and designed for the embedded space, can perform the training part of deep learning.